 Another river occurrence is when the river water level drops.
 Plenty of dead trees, limbs, and other things that have been floating downstream freely and without restriction, suddenly find new homes along the silty and rocky river banks or pushed up and lodged against concrete bridge support beams.
 Some of those objects will stay there for a while or until the water level rises again, which it will.
 These things might float away and gradually find yet another home, further downriver.

 Yesterday, I found a lovely treasure along the river next to the Weiser River Trail while the river was running low.
 I spotted it while out running with the dogs.
-After my run, I went back to where I spotted it near the trai and scurried down to the bank and claimed it as mine.
+After my run, I went back to where I spotted it near the trail and scurried down to the bank and claimed it as mine.
 I hand carried my new treasure, a beautifully weathered wooden board, back to the pickup and threw it into the bed and brought it home.
 Once home, I stacked my sweet board onto my pile of other reclaimed river lumber.
 What I’ll do with this new board or the others that I’ve cached has yet to be determined.

 Today, thumbing through the book A Sand County Almanac, I found this beautiful essay written by Aldo Leopold.
 The essay perfectly captures my feelings as it talks about people and the land.
 The tone of it, even though written in 1949, seems so fitting, even today.
 Come high water, life along the river in our quiet neck of the woods with low population will probably be about the same for awhile and maybe for the next few decades.

 The following is an excerpt from Come High Water, relating to the month of April.